See why customers enjoy using Pleasant Password Server with a KeePass client

 This report shows all the passwords accessed by a user in the given time frame including Entries where they created or modified the password.

 Note: This report will not display complete information if Password Fetched, Entry Created, or Entry Updated have been disabled in Logging Settings.

-This report shows all user access for credentials in a selected credential folder tree.
+This report shows all user access currently for credentials in a selected credential folder tree.

 This report shows the number of folders and passwords that each user has access to.
 Additionally, access levels of the user can be viewed by clicking on "View Report".